- What can I use Zapier for?

 Not all apps in Zapier have an email field (for example, phone apps).
 When there's no email fields, Contactually can't create contacts or match the information to an existing contact in your database.
 Contactually can't connect to these apps via Zapier.

-Does the action "Create Contact History" mean the email content will be logged?
+Does the action "Create Interaction" mean the email content will be logged?

 No. Only the email's time and date will be logged.
 The subject line may also be logged, but only if you mapped that field when creating the Zap.